werf/multiwerf/README.md

 ```
 multiwerf use 2.1
 ```
-This command will download and run version `2.1.2` — the latest available stable for MAJOR=2, MINOR=1
+This command will download and run version `2.1.2` — the latest available patch release from `stable` channel for 2.1 minor branch

 ```
 multiwerf use 2.1 alpha
 multiwerf use 2.1 rc
 ```
-These commands will ignore 2.1.1-alpha and 2.1.1-rc prereleases and download version `2.1.2` because the latest version for 2.1 is 2.1.2.
+These commands will ignore 2.1.1-alpha and 2.1.1-rc patch releases and download more stable version `2.1.2`.

 ```
 multiwerf use 3.0 alpha
 ```
 This command will download `3.0.1-beta.2` because there is availabe release in more stable channel: beta.

 ```
 multiwerf use 3.0 rc
 ```
-This command will download `3.0.0` because the latest PATCH 3.0.1 have no versions with rc prerelease.
+This command will download `3.0.0` because the latest patch release 3.0.1 have no versions from rc channel.

 ```
 multiwerf use 2.0
 ```
-This command will download `2.0.12+build.2018.12` because equal MAJOR.MINOR.PATCH are are sorted by metadata.
+This command will download `2.0.12+build.2018.12` because metadata is ignored.

-## Download settings

-`multiwerf` depends on some external information:

-- version list
-- an url of repository
-- a directories structure of the repository

-The first version of `multiwerf` hardcode this information at complile time and support only bintray API and download url.

-## Some thoughts on release cycle

-- `stable` channel is used for most critical environments with tight SLA
-- `rc` for environments with normal SLA
-- `beta` for environments where downtime is acceptable, i.e., dev, test, some kind of stages
-- `alpha` for bleeding edge environments to give a try for fixes and new features

 ## Installation and self-update